HR Advisor (FTC)

 In this role, you will:

-• Provide advice and guidance to managers on employee relations issues such as disciplinary, grievance, capability, and performance management.
+• Providing first-line advice on disciplinary, grievance, capability, absence, and performance management issues.

-• Support absence management, liaising with external organisations where necessary.
+• Supporting absence management and liaising with external partners where needed.

-• Produce accurate monthly, quarterly, and annual HR reports for senior management and external bodies.
+• Producing accurate monthly, quarterly, and annual HR reports.

-• Manage a high volume of HR queries, prioritising effectively.
+• Managing a high volume of HR enquiries with efficiency and care.

-• Prepare HR documentation such as contracts, payroll inputs, DBS checks, and employee records with high accuracy.
+• Preparing HR documentation including contracts, payroll inputs, DBS checks, and employee records.

-• Input into HR policy, procedures, and process improvement.
+• Contributing to HR policy and process improvement.

 About You: